siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 An upgrade of the whole system is performed with this command: **`apt full-upgrade`**.
 Before such an action, the current upgrade warnings on the main siduction page should be followed to check whether packages of one's own system are affected.
 If an installed package should be kept, i.e. put on hold, please refer to the section [downgrade or "hold"](0705-sys-admin-apt_en.md#hold-or-downgrade-a-package) of a package.

-A simple "apt upgrade" of Debian Sid is usually not recommended.
+A simple **`apt upgrade`** of Debian Sid is usually not recommended.
 However, it can be helpful if there is a situation with many packages held or to be removed.
 Here an **`apt upgrade`** can update packages not affected by the situation.

 How regularly should a system upgrade be performed?
 A system update should be performed regularly, every one to two weeks has proven to be a good guideline.
 Even monthly system updates should not cause any significant problems.
 Theoretically, the system can be updated several times a day after mirror synchronization every 6 hours.